deltachat/deltachat-desktop/packages/target-tauri/README.md

-The tauri package has moved to it's own dedicated repository at https://github.com/deltachat/deltachat-tauri
+The Tauri package has moved to its own dedicated repository at https://github.com/deltachat/deltachat-tauri